MiguelGuimaraes37/find-a-coach/README.md

 8. -> Add content to coach-detail, done
 9. -> Add coach-filter and use it, done
 10. -> Add content to coach-registration, add coach-form, done
+11. -> Add the feature of adding a Coach with invalid data, to then be upgraded, done